-DIAGNOSTIC AND TREATMENT SUPPORT SERVICES (BEST DOCTORS® SERVICE)
+DIAGNOSTIC AND TREATMENT SUPPORT SERVICES (BEST DOCTORS[®] SERVICE)

-This service is designed to allow you, your dependents and your attending physician or specialists access to the expertise of world-class specialists, resources, information and clinical guidance.
+This service is designed to allow access to the expertise of specialists, resources, information and clinical guidance.

-If you or your dependents are diagnosed with a serious medical condition for which there is objective evidence, or if your physician or you or your dependent suspect you have this condition, you can access this service.
-This service is made up of a unique step-by-step process that may help address questions or concerns about a medical condition.
+You, your dependents and your and your dependent's physician can access this service if the physician has made a diagnosis of a serious physical illness or condition for which there is objective evidence, or if the covered person or his or her physician suspects that the person has this illness or condition.
+This service is made up of a unique step-by-step process that may help address questions or concerns about a serious physical illness or condition.
 This may include confirming the diagnosis and suggesting the most effective treatment plan by drawing on a global database of up to 50,000 peer-ranked specialists.